Simsreal/simsreal/CONTRIBUTING.md

 Thank you for your interest in contributing to Simsreal.
 Especially there is no existing reference to what AGI should be, the journey to AGI is challenging but exciting and fun.

+The goal of Simsreal is to be a pioneer who creates AGI, build use-cases around it that opens an entirely fresh horizon for general public and businesses.

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [What you can contribute](#what-you-can-contribute)